rasagy/The10Books/list-dump.md

 9. Lolita by Nabokov
 10. Count of Monte Cristo by Dumas
 11. Lord of the Rings by Tolkein

+###Soumya Balasubramanya
+1. My name is Red - Orhan Pamuk
+2. Metropole - Ferenc Karinthy
+3. The Hungry Tide - Amitav Ghosh
+4. The Catcher in the Rye - J.D.
+Salinger
+5. 100 years of solitude - Gabriel Garcia Marc Màrquez
+6. The Blue Lenses and Other Stories - Daphne du Maurier
+7. Haroun and the Sea of Stories - Salman Rushdie
+8. The Rubaiyat - Omar Khayyam
+9. Kafka on the Shore - Haruki Murakami
+10. Arabian Nights and Days - Maguib Mahfouz

 ###Supreeth Srinivasamurthy
 1. Ruskin Bond: Collected Fiction